sjalex78/sjcoding_blog/content/posts/bob-build-our-business-background.md

 ### Backend
 > #### Gems

+BOB utilized a number of gems to help with the functionality of the final product.
+The basic rails frame work used:

 > | <ins> Gem </ins> | <ins> Function for BOB </ins> | <ins> Detail </ins> |
 | :---------  | :---------------  | :---------------  |
 | ['acts-as-taggable-on'](https://github.com/mbleigh/acts-as-taggable-on) | what why when    | what why when great frustrating  |